bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

 ### and how it impacts our work

-And the gravity of the Hairball "exercises an inexorable pull into mediocrity"[^4].
+And the gravity of the Hairball "exercises an inexorable pull into mediocrity" [^5].
 Because it can be exhausting to deal with the Hairball (whether that's working with it, around it, or against it), the very presence of the Hairball can act as an inhibitor.
 As Mackenzie says, it has an impact on how people approach their work.

 An example from twitter: